ZoetropeLabs/zoetrope.io/_client_stories/hello-novo.md

 <img src="/assets/img/case-studies/climair-with-hub.jpg" alt="Drawing" style="width: 400px;"/>

-Speaking of the collaboration, Nova Director Tom Timothy said, “It has been a pleasure working with Ben and his team at Zoetrope for the past year at Novo.
+Speaking of the collaboration, Novo Director Tom Timothy said, “It has been a pleasure working with Ben and his team at Zoetrope for the past year at Novo.
 Novo received a complete solution from a single vendor which reduced overall complexity of managing the delivery of the project.”

 ## About Novo: